 When we arrived on the scene, this historic 1906 residence had already been remodeled at least three times in the past 20 years.
-In partnership with Aleck Wilson Architects (AWA) and Wright Stewart Jones Design Studio, we set out to open up the living space for an active family of five.
+In partnership with Aleck Wilson Architects (AWA) and Caitlin Jones Design, we set out to open up the living space for an active family of five.

 Original Structure: Historic Building with Mismatched Renovations